hackatum2025/stadthelden/README.md

 ### MongoDB connection issues
 - Verify your IP is whitelisted in MongoDB Atlas
 - Check the password in `.env` is correct
-- Test connection with: `cd backend && source venv/bin/activate && python -m app.seed_data`
+- Test connection with: `cd backend && uv run -- python -m app.seed_data`

 ---